dominiksiejka/FillUpTheCupApp/README.md

 ## How to use

-Simply just click by how much you would like to fillup that cup.
-Then the animation will run and the space left to fill.
+Simply just click by how much you would like to fill up that cup.
+Then the animation will run.
+There will also be an information how much space there is left.

 ## Built with